sorooshs/Interview-April-23/README.md

 jupyter notebook Modeling.ipynb
 ```

-#### Part 2: Production like code
+#### Part 2: Application

 The code is written in python.
-The output is already ready and saved in output.tsv.
+The output is already saved in output.tsv.
 If you run the code, first all models will be created and saved in models folder.
 The next time you run the code the saved models will be loaded.

 ```bash
 ./run app.main Data_Science/data_to_predict.json
 ```
-The output file will save in output.tsv
+The output file will be saved in output.tsv